microsoft/r-server-campaign-optimization/Resources/data-scientist.md

 # For the Data Scientist

-SQL Server R Services brings the compute to the data by allowing R to run on the same computer as the database.
+SQL Server R Services brings the compute to the data by running R on the computer that hosts the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.

-This solution packet shows how to create and refine data, train R models, and perform scoring on the SQL Server machine.
-The final scored database table in SQL Server gives the recommendations for **how** and **when** to contact each lead.
-This data is then visualized in PowerBI.
-Also in PowerBI is a summary of the success of the recommendations after your new campaign has completed (shown in this template with simulated data).
+This solution walks through the steps to create and refine data, train R models, and perform scoring on the SQL Server machine.
+The final scored database table in SQL Server gives the recommendations for **how** and **whe** to contact each lead.
+This data is then visualized in PowerBI, which also contains a summary of the success of the recommendations used in your new campaign after it has completed.
+(Simulated data is shown in this template to illustrate the feature.)

-Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx" target="_blank">pushing the compute to the SQL Server machine</a>.
-They can then deploy the completed solutions to SQL Server 2016 by embedding calls to R in stored procedures.
-These solutions can then be further automated by the use of SQL Server Integration Services and SQL Server agent.
+Data scientists who are testing and developing solutions can work, conveniently, from their favorite R IDE on their client machine and then <a href="https://msdn.microsoft.com/en-us/library/mt604885.aspx" target="_blank">push the compute to the SQL Server machine</a>.
+The completed solutions are deployed to SQL Server 2016 by embedding calls to R in stored procedures.
+These solutions can then be further automated with SQL Server Integration Services and SQL Server agent.

 This solution packet includes the R code a data scientist would develop in the **R** folder.
 It then incorporates this R code in  stored procedures (.sql files) that can be found in the **SQLR** folder.
 Finally, there is a PowerShell script (.ps1 file) that automates the running of the SQL/R code.